charite-uwatwembi/DSA-25Questions-in-js/Advanced JS Questions/README.md

-These are advanced DSA trials in the JavaScript Language
+These are some advanced DSA trials in the JavaScript Language